ptran779/TxChildrenHostitalHackathon/README.md

 Summer 2021

-All finish version are avaliable and should be found in completebuilt/
+All finish version are avaliable and should be found in completebuilt/ To use any of the version, download and unzip/untar them and run the binary

 Linux and Window
 To see task, open MedPet_Data/ folder and copy userdat/ folder into the directory. the userdat/ folder has a pregenerated tasks script call "patientTask.csv".